jina-ai/finetuner/docs/advanced-topics/advanced-losses-optimizers-and-poolers.md

 (advanced-losses-optimizers-poolers)=
-# {octicon}`mortar-board` Advanced Losses, Optimizers and Poolers
+# {octicon}`mortar-board` Advanced losses, optimizers and poolers
-Many of the models supported by Finetuner make use of similar methods throughout finetuning, such as the methods used for *calculating loss*, *sampling* and *pooling* .
-Finetuner offers alternatives to each of these methods, which can improve the performance of your finetuning run in some cases.
+Many of the models supported by Finetuner use of similar methods during finetuning, like methods for *calculating loss*, *sampling* and *pooling* .
+Finetuner offers alternative methods for each of these tasks, and in some cases, choosing specific methods can improve Finetuner performance.

-## Loss Functions
+## Loss functions

-Loss functions are used to calculate the quality of embeddings while training; the higher the output of the loss function, the more the parameters of the model will be updated.
+Loss functions are used to calculate the quality of embeddings while training; the higher the output of the loss function, the larger the update to the parameters of the model.
 By default we use `TripletMarginLoss`, however we support many other loss functions as well, including `ArcFaceLoss` and `CosFaceLoss`.

 ```{Important}